 Patron of the programme is the federal minister of foreign affairs Heiko Maas.

-EUROPEANS FOR PEACE wants to get young people interested and invested in human rights, moral courage and social commitment.
-In joint project work, young people address diversity, respect and social cohesion.
+EUROPEANS FOR PEACE wants to get young people interested and invested in moral courage and social commitment.
+Doing joint project work, young people address diversity, respect and social cohesion.

 Article 1 of the Universal Declaration of Human Rights of 1948

 WHAT CAN BE APPLIED FOR?